Practice these feel-good food habits to help yourself stay strong and resilient.

 For some of us, stressful times spike cravings for foods that are heavy in fat, salt, or sugar: burgers, pizza, chips, and cookies.
 For others, tense times shrink appetites and crush motivation to shop for and cook healthy foods.

 But focusing on eating well can be a key to calming your mind and taking back control, says nutritionist Kristie Finnan, R.D.N.
 We asked Finnan to share her top tactics for eating well and protecting the body from the negative effects of stress.
-Here’s what she recommends to avoid stress eating.

-Stress Tamer #1: Make Breakfast a Habit
+Stress-Eating Tamer #2: Make Breakfast a Habit

 Whether your stress reaction is overeating, undereating, or something in between, starting your day with a wholesome breakfast can help you feel your best, according to Finnan.
 “Make it a habit,” she says.